-(j) Prerequisites to Filing a Motion.
+(c) Prerequisites to Filing a Motion.

 - (1) The text of the motion must state that other parties have been contacted and state whether any party objects to the motion.
-Parties that have not yet appeared in the action or whose default has been entered need not be contacted. - (2) When a motion is unopposed, the word "unopposed" must appear in the title of the motion.
-A proposed order must be attached to the motion as an exhibit.
-Registered users shall attach a proposed order to the motion as an exhibit, so that the proposed order is filed in the record of the case, and shall also e-mail a WordPerfect or Word version, as set forth in L.R.
-1.6(l), so that the judge may alter the proposed order. - (3) Any motion for extension of time must be accompanied by a proposed order.
-Registered users shall attach a proposed order to the motion as an exhibit, so that the proposed order is filed in the record of the case, and shall also e-mail a WordPerfect or Word version, as set forth in L.R.
-1.6(l), so that the judge may alter the proposed order.
+Parties that have not yet appeared in the action or whose default has been entered need not be contacted. - (2) When a motion is unopposed, the word "unopposed" must appear in the title of the motion. - (3) Proposed Orders.
+Except as otherwise provided in these Rules or by Order, a proposed order is required and permitted only with a motion for extension of time or with an unopposed motion.
+All proposed orders must: